 Without a router, you’d have a static NAT.
 A static NAT happens when your IP address doesn’t change from private to public, leaving you exposed.

 There is no single definition of NAT types as they’re just approaches, not actual apps, and the companies aren’t entirely open about what they’re based on.
 Here’s a table:

 NAT types by company and openness:

 Xbox & PC (Microsoft)

-Open NAT Types are entirely unrestricted, disabling all firewall configurations preventing the external or internal connection from accessing you.
-Open NATs are the least secure for your network-connected devices, providing extreme exposure across the board.
+Open NAT types are entirely unrestricted, disabling all firewall configurations and preventing the external or internal connection from accessing you.
+Open NATs are the least secure for your network-connected devices, enabling extreme exposure across the board.